 For that reason, you need to get prepared by reviewing the job description and noting down what is required.

 These days in a bid to establish their online presence, companies have blogs and websites where they publish their content.
-These are the platforms you should check to learn about the company, its products or services, mission and vision, and its competitors.
+These are the platforms you should check to learn about the company, its products or services, mission and vision and its competitors.

 Once you have learned everything about the company, you can then know how you can align your responses with the job’s requirements and the recruiter’s goals.

-Sometimes candidates use their smartphones for their one-way video interview, as long as it has a good camera.
+Sometimes candidates use their smartphones for their on-demand video interview, as long as it has a good camera.
 However, a good rule of thumb is to use a computer that has a camera.
 In fact, a laptop with a camera, speakers and a microphone can do it perfectly.

 You need to check this with the recruiter to know the device you should use during the interview.
 Once you are sure of the device you are required to use, you can then check the connection to make sure it is working properly before you start the interview.